 Miyagi savored his happiness.
 "She's reliable, kind, and a person who embraces me.
 She always has a smile on her face, and that's what makes her so fun."
 He married a regular woman who is in the same year as him and also from Okinawa.
 "There's no food I don't like, and everything is delicious.
 My favorite thing is taco rice when we eat it together," he said with a smile.

-He had known her since his days at Konan High School in Okinawa.
-As they got to know each other, he was drawn to her always positive and cheerful personality.
-"I felt like she was someone I could be myself with."
-He decided to propose in December 2013.
-"I felt like I had no feet on the ground, and I was floating all day.
+He had known her since his time at Konan High School in Okinawa.
+As they spent more time together, he was drawn to her positive and cheerful personality.
+"I felt like she was someone I could be myself around."
+He decided to propose in December of 2025.
+"I felt like I wasn't grounded, and I was floating all day.
 It was a feeling I rarely get even on mound."
-He prepared a ring and went on a trip together.
-They chose a hotel room with a beautiful night view.
+He prepared a ring, and the two of them went on a trip.
+The location was a hotel room with a beautiful night view.
 He took a deep breath.
 "Will you marry me?"
-"Please."
-He could sense her sincere and straightforward feelings.
+"Yes, please."
+His sincere and straightforward feelings were conveyed.

 In 2013, he inherited number from Yoshinobu Yamamoto (Dodgers), whom he greatly respects.
 He supported the starting rotation and recorded strike out rate in both leagues at 9.88.
 However, he only managed seven wins for the second consecutive year.
 "She's always there to listen to my concerns and worries.
 We brainstorm together and come up with solutions.
 She always keeps me positive."
 Whether he wins or loses, his job requires him to accept the results and move forward.
 "For now, all we can do is work hard," she said, supporting him.
 His goal is to repay her kindness by being the pillar of the team and the driving force behind their first league championship in three years.
 "I want us to win and celebrate together," he nodded and said.